2025

 Itzel Sacnité, Jorge Ángel Pérez, Yamurith Gallegos

-Co Producer
+Co Producers

 Guiel Guio’o (Maíz de lluvia), La Cachimba Audiovisual